colonelpanic01/AIC_Project1/README.md

 # Western Engineering Automotive Innovation Challenge
 This repository contains a detection and tracking system for Vulnerable Road Users (VRUs) using LiDAR data.
-The system is to be deployed on a NVIDIA Jetson Nano, yet to be optimized it.
+The system is to be deployed on a NVIDIA Jetson Nano, yet to be optimized.
-It is comprehensive implementation of a **LiDAR-based VRU (Vulnerable Road Users) detection system**, combining **rule-based** and **machine learning** approaches to detect pedestrians, cyclists, and motorcyclists from LiDAR point cloud data.
-Below is a detailed explanation of how the code works:

 ## Overview

 The system detects and tracks pedestrians, cyclists, and motorcyclists in LiDAR point cloud data.
 It processes raw LiDAR scans and outputs 3D bounding boxes for each detected VRU.
-It is comprehensive implementation of a **LiDAR-based VRU (Vulnerable Road Users) detection system**, combining **rule-based** and **machine learning** approaches to detect pedestrians, cyclists, and motorcyclists from LiDAR point cloud data.
+It is a comprehensive implementation of a **LiDAR-based VRU (Vulnerable Road Users) detection system**, combining rule-based and machine learning approaches to detect pedestrians, cyclists, and motorcyclists from LiDAR point cloud data.
 Below is a detailed explanation of how the code works:

 ### Features